 20. Guytalk Mens Tuxedo Vest Set

-For a business casual look, a vest is usually paired with a dress shirt, a tie, and trousers.
+For a business casual look, you can pair the vest with a dress shirt, a tie, and trousers.

 21. U.S. Polo Men’s Corduroy Vest

 To find the right vest, be sure to consider it’s material, color, and placement of the buttons and pockets.

 History of Mens Vest

 Mens vest was actually introduced by King Charles II on October 7, 1666.
 The king wanted to formalize men’s outfit in court during the Restoration of the British monarchy.
 The diarist, Samuel Pepys stated, “the King hath yesterday in council declared his resolution of setting a fashion for clothes which he will never alter.
 It will be a vest, I know not well how

-During the 17th century, men chose to wear waistcoats that are made of bright colors and elaborate designs.
+During the 17th century, men chose to wear waistcoats with bright colors and elaborate designs.
 By the 18th century, you can rarely see men who are not wearing waistcoats.
-Men that have no vests at that time was considered as “undressed”.
+People considered men that have no vests at that time as “undressed”.

-Sometimes two vests with contrasting colors were worn like what Bernard Wolf did in a Sophie Rude painting.
+Sometimes men wore two vests with contrasting colors like Bernard Wolf in a Sophie Rude painting.
 Wolf wore a cream and red vests on top of each other.
-This painting was dated way back between 1819 and 1823.
+Sophie painted this between 1819 and 1823.
 Some vests also feature piping, edging and braiding.
 Although this is very uncommon nowadays it still looks fabulous.
 In the 19th century, it became a part of the formal wear.